tamarshnirer/cc_aproval/README.md

 CNT_FAM_MEMBERS	= Family size

 credit_record.csv
-Feature = name

 ID	Client = number
-MONTHS_BALANCE	= Record month	The month of the extracted data is the starting point, backwards, 0 is the current month, -1 is the previous month, and so on
+MONTHS_BALANCE	= Record month	The month of the extracted data is the starting point, backwards, (0 is the current month, -1 is the previous month, and so on)
-STATUS	Status	0: 1-29 days past due 1: 30-59 days past due 2: 60-89 days overdue 3: 90-119 days overdue 4: 120-149 days overdue 5: Overdue or bad debts, write-offs for more than 150 days C: paid off that month X: No loan for the month
+STATUS	= Status	(0: 1-29 days past due 1: 30-59 days past due 2: 60-89 days overdue 3: 90-119 days overdue 4: 120-149 days overdue 5: Overdue or bad debts, write-offs for more than 150 days C: paid off that month X: No loan for the month)